Red-Portal/LighthouseClassBrowser/README.md

 ## Implementation Example

-A Visual Studio, C# implementationo is provided. below are the features of the Visual Studio implementation.
+A Visual Studio, C# implementation is provided. below are the features of the Visual Studio implementation.

 ![ExampleImage](Examples/ExampleImage.jpg)